Frex: dependently-typed algebraic simplification: Related Work

-Implementing \Frexlib{} meant formalising the fragments of universal algebra we needed for its architecture.
-Formalising more complete fragments of the theory is an active area of research, with recent examples by \citet{GUNTHER2018147} and \citet{DBLP:journals/corr/abs-2111-07936} in Agda. \citet{carette-farmer-sharoda:leveraging-the-information-contained-in-theory-presentations} generate \agda{} code for a comprehensive collection of multi-sorted algebraic theories and their associated machinery via a pre-processing phase from a much smaller description. \citet{fiore-szamozvancev:soas-in-agda} similarly generate definitions for the significantly more general second-order abstract syntax in \agda{} via a preprocessing step, while formalising more of the meta-theory as library code.
+Existing formalisations for specific algebraic structures (monoids, groups, rings, actions, etc.) abound~\cite{mahboubi-tassi:mathcomp,agda-stdlib,hu-carette:agda-ct,lean-mathlib}. \Frexlib{} is set apart from these by formalising the fragments of universal algebra needed for its architecture.
+However, in \Frexlib{} we do not aspire to formalise universal algebra for its own sake.
+Formalising more complete fragments of the theory is an active area of research, with recent contributions by \citet{GUNTHER2018147} and \citet{DBLP:journals/corr/abs-2111-07936} in Agda. \citet{carette-farmer-sharoda:leveraging-the-information-contained-in-theory-presentations} generate \agda{} code for a comprehensive collection of multi-sorted algebraic theories and their associated machinery via a pre-processing phase from a much smaller description. \citet{fiore-szamozvancev:soas-in-agda} similarly generate definitions for the significantly more general second-order abstract syntax in \agda{} via a preprocessing step, while formalising more of the meta-theory as library code.
 We consider it an open problem in this domain to include the concise information as first-class data in the meta-language while nonetheless enjoy the full ergonomics of hand-written, inlined, definitions.

+\agda{}'s category theory library~\cite{hu-carette:agda-ct} uses setoids extensively.
+Each category includes both its homsets and their dualisation.
+This choice allows for the operation `take the opposite category' to be judgementally involutive.
+In turn, one can define dualisation of a property purely formally, e.g. coproducts can be defined as products in the opposite category.
+Unfortunately, this design makes essential use of $\eta$-equality on records, yet unsupported by \idris{}.

-The Meta-F$\star$ language~\cite{martinez-et-al:metafstar} provides normalisation tactics for commutative monoids and semi-rings through its metaprogramming facilities. \Frexlib{}'s usage resembles these tactics' usage.
-We hope a \Frexlib{} port can use their metaprogramming facilities to reduce some syntactic noise during goal extraction.
+The Meta-F$\star$ language~\cite{martinez-et-al:metafstar} provides normalisation tactics for commutative monoids and semi-rings through its metaprogramming facilities. \Frexlib{}'s usage resembles these tactics' usage, and we hope a \Frexlib{} port to F$\star$ will make use of F$\star$'s metaprogramming facilities to reduce some syntactic noise during goal extraction.

-\section{Conclusions and further work}
+\section{Conclusions and Further Work}

 \seclabel{conclusion}